ABOUT BARE BONES

 About the Bare Bones Theater Company

 The onslaught of electronic media leads many to feel like live theater is “so last century”, but we think it’s more relevant than ever.
-In a world where people (especially those under 35) prefer tweets and text messages to conversation, the connection between an audience and actors on stage is fast becoming the last best hope for human contact.
-Real theater – words spoken with real meaning, not puffy songs and special effects – can communicate ideas and stimulate thought.
+In a world where people (especially those under 35) prefer tweets and text messages to a conversation, the connection between an audience and actors on stage is fast becoming the last best hope for human contact.
+Real theater – words were spoken with real meaning, not puffy songs and special effects – can communicate ideas and stimulate thought.

 The Bare Bones Theater Company is committed to keeping that theatrical experience alive, and relevant.
 Our school for actors gives everyone – beginner or experienced – a chance to develop the ability to speak those “words with meaning”, and our performance schedule – including student showcases, one-act play festivals, and a production calendar that eschews the “easy sell” in favor of dramas and comedies that challenge our audience to think – makes that human connection available to our local community.

 We are “Bare Bones” in name and philosophy: we focus on the power of the performance rather than the trappings of the stage.
-We present our work with minimal sets in a 70-seat box theater (a 19th-century dance hall, in fact), where the connection between actor and audience is nearly physical as well as emotional.
+We present our work with minimal sets in a 40-seat box theater (a 19th-century dance hall, in fact), where the connection between actor and audience is nearly physical as well as emotional.
 Our work ranges from classic dramas (“View from the Bridge”, “Streetcar Named Desire”), contemporary and thought-provoking stories (“Brooklyn Boy”, “Six Degrees of Separation”), and thinking-man’s comedies (“Complete Works of William Shakespeare – Abridged”, and [coming soon] Woody Allen’s “Play It Again, Sam”).

 While other Long Island theater companies aspire to “bring Broadway to Main Street”, our goal is to offer an “Off Broadway” experience that our community – and most especially the younger members of that community – desperately needs.